 The information architecture defines how content is stored on a site and how a visitor could find it.

 Information architecture actually has a wide range of definitions depending on who is referring to it and what context it is in, so instead we can look at a few examples.

 Libraries in America often categorize by subject

-There are a whole range of different systems which libraries use to order and catalogue the books and other materials which they store.
+There is a whole range of different systems which libraries use to order and catalog the books and other materials which they store.

 Let’s give an example of how this might work.

 - 100: Business

 - 114.57: Business process optimization

 The Dewey system defines 10 classes.
 These are the top level categories which everything else falls into.
 Business is not actually one of the top classes in the Dewey system, but it’s unlikely you’ll transplant the Dewey system as-is into your business.